 Fiona Broome is an author and researcher, studying topics related to ghosts, faeries, and alternate history, also known as the Mandela Effect.

-More recently, she’s gained attention related to the theory she popularized: the Mandela Effect, a study of alternate reality.
+Around 2015, she gained attention as an explorer of the Mandela Effect, a study of alternate reality.

 Fiona has been a speaker and panelist at a wide range of international events including the New England Ghost Conference, GhoStock, Central Texas Paranormal Conference, and Canada’s annual G.H.O.S.T.S. conferences.
 Since 2006, she’s been a frequent, invited Guest and panelist at Dragon Con.

 For years, Fiona Broome described herself as a “blip analyst.”
 She’s fascinated by unexplained events and everyday anomalies.
 Often, this takes her into paranormal realms.